mibmo/conch/readme.md

 Entering the environment is then as simple as running `nix develop`.

-Ready to copy example flakes are available in the examples directory.
+Ready to copy template flakes are available in the examples directory.
+**NOTE:** Conch's nixpkgs input should follow your own!
+Otherwise things may break or in general just not work as expected.
+The examples follow best practices and should be referred to.

 ## Environments
 A full list of available environments and their options